-The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 with an 11-month implementation period up to 31 December 2020.
+The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 (referred to as ‘exit day’) with an 11-month implementation period up to 31 December 2020.

-For companies, there are several areas of UK tax law that are likely to be significantly impacted by a withdrawal from the EU.
-Most notably, a no-deal Brexit (at the end of the implementation period) will affect the treatment of international transactions between groups of companies that operate across multiple EU member states.
-However, the impact of EU-derived law on domestic legislation also means that a no-deal Brexit may have wider implications for UK resident companies.
+For companies, there are several areas of UK tax law that are significantly impacted by the withdrawal from the EU.
+Most notably, Brexit affects the treatment of international transactions between groups of companies that operate across multiple EU member states.
+However, the impact of EU-derived law on domestic legislation also

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article